Low-dimensional representation of brain networks for seizure risk forecasting: Results

 \subsection{Forecasting of preictal days}

 To assess the real-world predictive utility of the proposed biomarker $\mathcal{B}$, a pseudo-prospective forecasting analysis was conducted following the procedure outlined in~\cref{fig:methodology}.
 In this framework, the model predicts the ictal state of a given day using only data from preceding days, ensuring that the training set includes at least one day from each ictal class.
-The global forecasting performance averaged across all patients is shown in~\cref{tab: band discrimination forecasting}.
-Both the accuracy and Brier score display values close to random classification levels ($\sim 0.5$), similar to the results observed in the global classification task.
+The global forecasting performance averaged across all patients and the performance for the most discriminatory band per patient is shown in~\cref{tab: band discrimination forecasting} .
+Similar to the results observed in the classification task, the forecasting results reflect the fact that no single frequency band is universally optimal.

 However, the patient-specific forecasting results shown in~\cref{fig: all_predictions} reveal a different picture, demonstrating strong predictive capabilities when the model is applied to the most informative frequency bands.
-In particular, 6 out of 10 patients (patients 1, 2, 3, 4, 5, and 7) achieved perfect identification of all seizure and seizure-free days.
-When the evaluation is restricted to these patient-specific high-performance bands, the classification metrics improve substantially, reaching an average Accuracy of $0.65 \pm 0.14$ and a low Brier score of $0.36 \pm 0.14$, as shown in~\cref{tab: band discrimination forecasting}.
-In comparison, based on a manual selection of electrodes within the SOZ, the SVM model yields a mean Brier score of $0.13$~\cite{cousyn2023daily}.
+When the evaluation is restricted to these patient-specific high-performance bands, the classification metrics improve substantially, reaching an average accuracy of $0.86 \pm 0.18$ and a low Brier score of $0.13 \pm 0.11$.
+A group-level permutation test yielded $p = 0.026$ for accuracy and $p = 0.029$ for the Brier score, confirming that the overall forecasting performance is significantly better than chance level.

+\cref{tab: comparison prediction} presents the prediction performance comparison against the same methods mentioned before.
+Results show that the proposed Euclidean embedding method achieves prediction performance competitive with both the hyperbolic embedding and the SVM.

-From the total of 28 days labeled as preictal, 22 were correctly classified by the proposed forecasting model, yielding a true positive rate (TPR) or sensitivity of \( 78.57\% \).
-For the 23 interictal days, 15 were accurately identified, resulting in a specificity of \( 65.22\% \).
-On the other hand, 8 interictal days were misclassified as preictal (false positives), and 6 preictal days were misclassified as interictal (false negatives).
+From the total of 28 days labeled as preictal, 22 were correctly classified by the proposed forecasting model, yielding a true positive rate (TPR) or sensitivity of $78.57\%$.
+For the 23 interictal days, 17 were accurately identified, resulting in a specificity of $73.91\%$.
+On the other hand, 6 interictal days were misclassified as preictal (false positives), and 6 preictal days were misclassified as interictal (false negatives).
 These metrics provide a strong indication that the proposed methodology shows good discriminative capacity of a patient-specific model to anticipate early detection of preictal states, which is the primary goal in seizure forecasting.